suzumiyakaede/Office-Tool-docs/docs/activate/README.md

 ### KMS activation (Internet connection required)

 Choose and install a volume license in "license management".
 Then set a KMS host in "KMS management".
 Click on "set KMS host" and then click "activate".

-`KMS Activation is valid in 180 days，for default cases，system will renew it every 7 days。`KMS renewing interval is managed by the KMS host.

 ## Display activation information